easeward/Thesis/README.md

 The CodonMuSe implementation of the SK model was first published in:

-**Seward EA, Kelly S (in prep.)** The evolutionary economics of a gene, bacteria balance the cost and efficiency of mRNA.
+**Seward EA, Kelly S (in submission)** Selection-driven cost-efficiency optimisation of transcript sequences determines the rate of gene sequence evolution in bacteria

 ## Installing _CodonMuSe_
 CodonMuSe is written in python and requires **scipy**.
 Up-to-date instructions on how to install scipy are provided here: http://www.scipy.org/install.html.
 Once scipy is installed, the CodonMuSe source code can be downloaded from this repository by clicking the _Clone or download_ link at the top of the page and executed directly as described below.